NOV 2022-APR 2023

 ACTION

-WFP rapidly scaled up its emergency response to support ongoing efforts by Government authorities to provide food and cash assistance for hundreds of thousands of families in Balochistan, Khyber Pakhtunkhwa, Sindh and Punjab.
+WFP rapidly scaled up its emergency response to support efforts by Government authorities to provide food and cash assistance for hundreds of thousands of families in Balochistan, Khyber Pakhtunkhwa, Sindh and Punjab.

 WFP does not endorse any product or service.